When a student is concerned about another student

 - Noticeable change in the student’s behavior or appearance – Do you have concerns about a student’s behavior?
 Is the student having trouble connecting with peers?
 Have you noticed a significant change in the student’s appearance or mood?

 - Problematic behaviors – Are you concerned about the amount of alcohol the student is consuming?
 Are they participating in behaviors that are unhealthy and have you worried?
 Are they seemingly reckless with their choices and actions?

 - Receipt of concerning information – Has the student told you information that has you concerned for his or her wellbeing?
 Do you feel that the student could benefit from the support of a caring CMU staff member?
 Do you feel “in over your head”?

-While one of the concerns listed above, alone, may not trigger a CARE Report, a combination of these concerns may be cause for concern.
-Any information you submit may initiate the process of identifying a student in distress, or may add to information we already have about a student of concern.
+While one of the concerns listed above, alone, may not trigger a Care Report, a combination of these concerns may be cause for concern.
+Any information you submit may initiate the process of identifying a student in distress or may add to the information we already have about a student of concern.

 Club or organization presentations:

 A member of the Care Team is available to provide presentations to your club or organization based on the club or organization’s needs and desire for more information.
 If you or your club or organization would like more information about working with students in distress, how/when to submit a Care Report, establishing healthy boundaries, or recognizing signs of concerning behavior, please contact the CARE Team Coordinator to schedule an appointment.

 If you believe a friend would benefit from using the services provided by CMU’s Counseling Center, or have questions about the resources it offers, please contact the Counseling Center.
 Counselors are available to discuss your concerns and offer suggestions based upon the confidential counseling and counseling-related resources that are available at the Counseling Center.
 The center can be contacted at 989-774-3381.
 See the Counseling Center’s website for additional information on the center, community referrals, self-help resources, and other related counseling information.